induktio/thinker/Details.md

 4. Fix engine rendering issue where ocean fungus tiles displayed inconsistent graphics compared to the adjacent land fungus tiles.
 5. Fix game showing redundant "rainfall patterns have been altered" messages when these events are caused by other factions.
 6. Fix a bug that occurs after the player does an artillery attack on unoccupied tile and then selects another unit to view combat odds and cancels the attack.
 After this veh_attack_flags will not get properly cleared and the next bombardment on an unoccupied tile always results in the destruction of the bombarding unit.
-7. Patch AI vehicle home base reassignment bug.
-This change inverts the old condition where an apparent oversight made the engine to reassign vehicles to bases with mineral_surplus < 2.
+7. Disable legacy upkeep code in the game engine that might cause AI formers to be reassigned to nearby bases that are owned by other factions.
 8. Patch the game engine to use significantly less CPU time when idling using a method similar to [smac-cpu-fix](https://github.com/vinceho/smac-cpu-fix/).
 Normally the game uses 100% of CPU time which can be be a problem on laptop devices.
 9. When capturing a base, Recycling Tanks and Recreation Commons are not always destroyed unlike previously.
 They are sometimes randomly destroyed like other facilities.
 10. Patch any faction with negative research rating to start accumulating labs on the first turn.
 In vanilla rules each negative point results in an additional 5 turn delay before the faction starts accumulating labs (e.g. Believers had a 10 turn delay).